vertica/VerticaPy/EXAMPLE.md

-The NULL values possibly represent passengers having no cabin (MNAR = Missing values not at random).
-The same for the column "boat" NULL values which represent passengers who bought the 'lifeboat' option.
+We don't know what the NULL values represent, so for now, let's assume that they indicate that the passenger doesn't have a cabin (MNAR = Missing values not at random).
+The NULL values in the 'boat' column represent passengers who bought the 'lifeboat' option.
 We can drop the useless columns and encode the others.

 ```python